MLB DFS Picks: FanDuel Plays and Strategy for Friday, June 16

 Pitching

-Mitch Keller, PIT at MIL ($10,200): With so many options atop the pitching slate, it's difficult to highlight just one.
-Joe Ryan ($11,400) is an obvious target if you can absorb the price, and I considered Michael Kopech here too, but settled on Keller as my preferred pay up option due to a lower price than Ryan with the same perceived lack of risk.
+Mitch Keller, PIT at MIL ($10,200): I liked Keller yesterday, when FanDuel had him incorrectly listed as the starter, and nothing has changed now that we are certain he'll be throwing.
 Milwaukee has just a .151 ISO and 90 wRC+ off righties, fanning at a 24.6 percent clip.
 Keller has fanned seven or more in eight of his last nine, averages 11.9 per nine on the road, and his 4.10 ERA should regress as it comes with a 2.98 xFIP.

-Taijuan Walker, PHI at OAK ($8,600): Oakland has been pesky over the last few weeks, taking more walks than the 9.2 percent they average on the year, so this isn't a slam dunk spot, especially considering Walker averages four free passes per nine.
-But the A's still have just a .289 wOBA, 87 wRC+ and 25.8 percent strikeout rate off righties.
-Walker hasn't allowed a run in two straight starts and in three of his last five, and his strikeouts are trending upward with 13 in his last 12.0 innings.
+Braxton Garrett, MIA at WAS ($8,900): Washington's splits against lefties are actually competent, ranking ninth in the league with a .336 wOBA, above average 109 wRC+ and only a 17.7 percent strikeout rate.
+That could cap Garrett's upside, but he certainly feels safe.
+He's fanning 9.8 per nine, his 4.10 ERA is higher than his 3.06 xFIP, and he induces ground balls at a 47.8 percent clip.
+He isn't efficient, having not gone six innings just one time all season, and if the strikeouts aren't there, which the stats suggest they won't be, Garrett won't be a slate breaker.
+But with the Nats low 29.2 percent hard hit rate, Garrett figures to limit damage and earn a stable amount of fantasy points.

-Jared Shuster, ATL vs. COL ($7,200): If you're feeling risky, want to target lots of top offense and swing for the stars on the mound, Shuster looks like your guy.
-The Rockies are the worst offense in the league off lefties, with a woeful 61 wRC+, .284 wOBA and 26.7 percent strikeout rate.
-Shuster hasn't topped 23 FDP in any of his last three starts, but does have a 46 FDP showing previously, showing there's potential.
-He's also worked five or more innings in five straight starts, and if the Rockies' offense continues to scuffle, Shuster will be in a spot to earn a win with minimal damage off him, allowing a 4x return or better.
+Cristopher Sanchez, PHI at OAK ($7,100): There aren't great paydown options Saturday, so when in doubt, default to targeting against the A's offense, who despite their recent run of wins, remain amongst the league's worst.
+They struck out 10 times Friday evening, mustering just one run, and come in with a .305 wOBA, 98 wRC+, .136 ISO and 22.1 percent strikeout rate.
+Sanchez' Triple-A numbers aren't great, and the Rockies, who really struggle off lefties, got him for three runs in 4.1 innings in his only major league outing.
+It's certainly difficult to find a path to a 4x return, but the matchup suggests he likely won't implode, giving us a path towards 20 FDP with the opportunity to spend freely on offense.

 Top Targets